antoinelemor/CCF-canadian-climate-framing/README.md

 ### The database

 This repository includes a newly compiled database of climate change articles from 20 major Canadian newspapers (_non available in plain text at this time for copyright reasons_).
-The table below shows the distribution of articles per newspaper (_after filtering and preprocessing_).
+The table and figure below shows the distribution of articles per newspaper (_after filtering and preprocessing_).

 | Media                     | Number of Articles |
 |---------------------------|--------------------:|